Medicare Eligibility and Enrollment

 Medicare Prescription Drug Plans (Part D).
 You may join, switch, or drop a drug plan between Oct.
 15 and Dec.
-7. You will pay a penalty -- in higher premiums.
-There is an exception: You may join a 5-star Medicare Prescription Drug Plan, as rated by Medicare, any time.
+7. There is an exception: You may join a 5-star Medicare Prescription Drug Plan, as rated by Medicare, any time.
 But you can only do this once.
 Go to www.medicare.gov/find-a-plan to see ratings.

 What to know about Medicare penalties.
 If you don't sign up during your initial enrollment period for some programs -- like Medicare Parts A and B and Medicare Prescription Drug Coverage (Part D) -- you might pay a higher monthly fee when you sign up later.

 There are some exceptions.
 If you or your spouse have drug coverage now through an employer-based health plan that is as good as Medicare's or better, you shouldn't be charged a late penalty as long as you sign up within the deadlines.
 After insurance from an employer ends, you must sign up for Part B within 8 months and for Part D within 63 days.
-Keep in mind that an insurance policy from an employer with fewer than 20 employees is not as good as Medicare.
-If you work for a company of that size, you need to sign up for Medicare when you are first eligible.
+Keep in mind that an insurance policy from an employer with fewer than 20 employees works differently with Medicare.
+If you work for a company of that size, you should sign up for Medicare when you are first eligible.
 You will not incur penalties if you don't, but without Medicare Part B coverage, you could be without coverage for outpatient services.